Nonequilibrium thermometry via an ensemble of initially correlated qubits: Quantum Fisher Information

 \section{Quantum Fisher Information}

-The Quantum Fisher Information (QFI) is a central tool to assess the maximum achievable precision in the estimation of a parameter---the inverse temperature of the bath $\beta$ in our case---whose unknown value is encoded into the state of a quantum system~\cite{Helstrom1967,Liu2019}.
-Specifically, the QFI sets a fundamental lower bound on the variance of any unbiased estimator $\tilde{\beta}$ of the parameter $\beta$, via the quantum Cramér-Rao bound~\cite{Helstrom1967}:
+The Quantum Fisher Information (QFI) is a central tool to assess the maximum achievable precision in the estimation of a parameter---the inverse bath temperature $\beta$ in our case---whose unknown value is encoded into the state of the quantum system used as a probe~\cite{Helstrom1967,Liu2019}.
+Specifically, the QFI enters the Quantum Cram\'{e}r-Rao bound (QCRB)~\cite{Helstrom1967,pluto}